Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

 1. To check the health and status of the management cluster before shutdown, see the "Platform Health Checks" section in [Validate CSM Health](../validate_csm_health.md).

-1. Check the health and backup etcd clusters:
+1. Check the health and backup status of etcd clusters:

-   1. Determine which etcd clusters must be backed up and if they are healthy.
+   1. Determine whether the etcd clusters are healthy.

       Review [Check the Health and Balance of etcd Clusters](../kubernetes/Check_the_Health_and_Balance_of_etcd_Clusters.md).

-   1. Backup etcd clusters.
+   1. Check the status of etcd cluster backups and make backups if missing.

       See [Backups for etcd-operator Clusters](../kubernetes/Backups_for_etcd-operator_Clusters.md).